-The Creme Hut, on the south end of Chatsworth, is a terrific burger joint that is housed in a former gas station.
+The Creme Hut, on the south end of Chatsworth, is a terrific burger joint that is housed in a former service station.
 The location has vintage pumps and a vintage '50''s vibe inside the restaurant.
 It's the perfect location if you have an old car you would like to incorporate into the shoot or would just like a vintage vibe to your session.
-If you've never been, have a burger and shake after your session, we guarantee you will not be disappointed!
+If you've never been, have a burger and shake after your session.
+We guarantee you will not be disappointed!

 Downtown Dalton (Dalton, GA)

 If you are interested in a more urban look, downtown Dalton has many nooks and crannies that make for ideal photos....from under bridges, to near the tracks to the old depot to backstreet alleys.